yalopez84/yalopez84/README.md

       -Representation and integration of data,
       -Reuse of data,
-      -Linking data with related data out of the university, -Building effective, integrated, and innovative applications over its datasets, -Revealing the contribution and achievements as LOD which is nowadays a mean to measure the university reputation.
+      -Linking data with related data out of the university, -data level links provide an integration independent from application, -Building effective, integrated, and innovative applications over its datasets, -Revealing the contribution and achievements as LOD which is nowadays a mean to measure the university reputation.
       -University staff improvement.